 What causes cysticercosis?

-Cysticercosis is caused by the dissemination of the larval form of the pork tapeworm, Taenia solium.
+Cysticercosis is caused by the dissemination in humans of the larval form of the pork tapeworm, Taenia solium, that form cysts in various organs.
 When the eggs of Taenia solium are ingested by humans, the tapeworm eggs hatch and the embryos penetrate the intestinal wall and reach the bloodstream.
 The formation of cysts in different body tissues leads to the development of symptoms, which will vary depending on the location and number of cysts.

 How is cysticercosis transmitted?